-How Can I Find Money to Save for Retirement?
+How to Find Money to Save for Retirement

 One common reason people do not save money for retirement is that they feel that they can't afford to.
 There may be times in each person’s life when things are tight enough that this is true, but more often people are unwilling to make the necessary sacrifices to really save for retirement.
 It is important that you do not rely solely on Social Security for your retirement.
 If you cannot save for retirement you need to change something in order to save.

 Tighten up Your Budget

 You may need to tighten up your budget.
-If you look at your budget you should try to shave at least hundred dollars off somewhere.
+If you look at your budget you should try to shave at least a hundred dollars off somewhere.
 You may simply cut out your cable bill or cut back on your entertainment expenses.
 If these things are too important you may cut back on your grocery budget or try to reduce the amount of other bills.

 Consider Taking a Second Job